 CMR and Computational Cardiology

 CMR and computational cardiology involve the use of computational models and simulations to study the dynamics of the heart's electrical activity, mechanical function, and hemodynamics.
 These models help in understanding the underlying mechanisms of heart diseases, predicting treatment outcomes, and optimizing therapeutic strategies, thereby advancing the field of cardiology.
-The topics are electrocardiographic imaging (ECGi), artificial intelligence (AI), and MRI-compatible 12-lead ECG systems.
+The topics are electrocardiographic imaging (ECGi) and artificial intelligence (AI).

 Electrocardiographic Imaging